SANdood/MeteoWeather/README.md

 While not required, I do humbly accept donations.
 If you would like to make an *optional* donation, I will be most grateful.
 You can make donations to me on PayPal at <https://paypal.me/BarryABurke>

+### Attributions
+#### Powered by DarkSky
+Weather forecasts and somne current conditions data (e.g., cloud cover) provided by https://darksky.net/dev

+#### VClouds Weather Icons
+Icons provided by VClouds Weather Icons by VClouds VClouds Weather Icons© Created and copyrighted© by VClouds - http://vclouds.deviantart.com/

+The icons are free to use for Non-Commercial use, but If you use want to use it with your art please credit me and put a link leading back to the icons DA page - http://vclouds.deviantart.com/gallery/#/d2ynulp

+*** Not to be used for commercial use without permission! if you want to buy the icons for commercial use please send me a note - http://vclouds.deviantart.com/ ***

 ### Change Log:

 |*|1.1.10 - Initial Release (March 20, 2019)|
 |---|---|
 |2019-03-24|1.1.15 - New SmartThings/Hubitat Portability Library, Bug fixes
+|2019-03-24|1.1.16 - Fixed TWC error (state.isHE)
+|2019-03-26|1.1.17 - Major bug fixes, new icons, new myTile attribute for Hubitat Dashboard

 ### Screen Shot:
 <img src="https://raw.githubusercontent.com/SANdood/MeteoWeather/master/images/MeteoWeatherStation.png" border="1"  />